Anirudh-RV/ImageAnnotation/README.md

 ########--------------------------------------------------------------------------------------------------
 to accomplish requirement : 10

-10. Restrict Direct access to routes
+10. Restrict direct access to routes

 // DONE :
 1. static restriction of routes being done.(only for user anirudhrv)

-// TODO :
-1. Check for all users using GO API and allow access
+2. Dynamic restriction of routes done.(only allows users in the MongoDB collection - ImageNames)
   a.
 Check for users in Signin.js and return a key to the CustomRouting.
   b. let CustomRouting check the key and then redirect the user to the actual webpage.
+// TODO :
+1. Both requirement 9,10 together, need to make sign in consistent and restrict direct access

+NOTE : PROBLEM WITH CONSISTENT LOGIN NEEDS TO BE FIXED, USE SESSIONS AND COOKIES.LOGOUT OPTION NEEDS TO BE DONE.